 She feels that one of the biggest problems in the world is climate change.
 In her native Ukraine there used to be four distinct seasons but now winter barely exists.
 Because there have been less snow the rivers and lakes are drying up which then causes the agriculture to suffer.
 In small towns people do not have irrigation systems and when the wells dry up for watering the plants the land also dries up.
 Agriculture suffers.
 Due to drying there have also been several forest fires and the fires have caused villages to burn down.
 As a consequence the inhabitants of the villages have suffered from severe smoke inhalation and allergies.
 She wants to stress that we need to take care of our lands and consider how each one of us can help.
 In Ukraine there are several programs to protect the environment but they have been poorly implemented.
 She feels that we need to support the scientists who research climate change and listen to them how we can stop climate change.

 She has experienced how climate change has significantly affected nature and people.
-If you’d ask her what the reasons are for this climate change, her only answer is that it is the cause of what humans beings have done.
+If you’d ask her what the reasons are for this climate change, her only answer is that it is caused by what human beings have done.
 We have cut down trees and polluted our natural resources.
 We need to understand the situation and act accordingly otherwise our future generations will have even worse conditions than what we have now.

 He is from northern Italy and his experience of this region from his childhood is different from today.
 He remembers clear blue skies.
 Now looking at the same sky he sees a blanket of gray above the horizon.
 Now there is dust and pollution in the air which we breathe and which damages our health.
 The cities of northern Italy are in one of the most polluted regions in Europe.
 There are climate events now that are more violent like torrential rains and even tornadoes.
 These events were rare in the past but now they are frequent which is a clear evidence of climate change.
 Temperatures are rising, summers are hotter with intense periods of heat.

-As a father of two he is very worried what the future beholds.
-He has a hope that his children will also have the pleasure of experiencing nature in its fullness and beauty as he has.
-He thinks that his contribution in protecting the environment may be small but he hopes to sensitize people to do their part, like adding more and more drops in the ocean to make the impact stronger.
+As a father of two he is very worried what the future holds.
+He hopes that his children will have the pleasure of experiencing nature in its fullness and beauty as he had.
+He thinks that his contribution in protecting the environment may be small but he hopes to sensitize people to do their part, like adding drops in the ocean to make the impact stronger.

 Turkish & Kurmanji